janm97/PI-Voice-KIT/README.md

 # PI-Voice-KIT
-Intro to Raspberry Pi Voice KIT
+Python code supposed to allow users to order food from local restaurants using a Google Voice Assistant.